 Calle Ponzano, a street lined with tapas bars and cocktail spots in Madrid's Chamberí neighbourhood, has skyrocketed in popularity in recent years.
 In fact, the term #ponzaning is on heavy rotation around social media, and refers to the mix of old-school roots, contemporary fare and lively atmosphere that have become Calle Ponzano's hallmarks.

 As most revellers make multiple stops in an evening, the variety of options – from boisterous bars to romantic restaurants – adds to Ponzano’s appeal.
-Here are a few examples of the traditional, the modern and the wacky places found along this bustling Madrid street.
+Here are a few of the best places found along this bustling Madrid street.

 Micheladas and margaritas at Taquería La Lupita